nathanielburman/horror-fiction-back-from-the-sale-part-x/README.md

 ## She hugs her family.
 And protected them.
 She stands there with her family knowing that she protected them and she disapears into the camera.

 # Call me Prices one more time and I'll Cut You!

+## At the end of the story you should imagine a person who is running a business at the end of the day and the sun is setting.
+The person's name is Prices.
+Dont' get in the way of the Price Cutter!
+Price Vs Price Cutter in a twist of fate for the blind.
+Who will win, and what will happen with the dames?
+Nobody knows because knowbody cares.
+Its a delusion to think that they got a real sale.
+I got a sale.
+Free, after the trigger warning.
+Call Me Later.
+Leave A Message.

+### The sequel...
+### ending credits: a giant tag with a sale and a kitcken knife with red lipstick on it